Rohith-Paranda/TranscriBot/README.md

         pip install -r requirements.txt

 ## Set up API keys:
 Create a .env file in the root directory.
-    Add your AssemblyAI and OpenAI API keys:
+Add your AssemblyAI and OpenAI keys as shown:

         ASSEMBLYAI_API_KEY=your_assemblyai_api_key
         OPENAI_API_KEY=your_openai_api_key

 ## Instructions
-    Enter YouTube URL: Copy and paste a YouTube video link and click "Start Transcription."
+1. Enter YouTube URL: Copy and paste a YouTube video link and click "Start Transcription."
-    View Transcription & Download: Once transcribed, preview and download the transcription as a PDF.
+2. View Transcription & Download: Once transcribed, preview and download the transcription as a PDF.
-    Interactive Q&A: Ask questions based on the transcribed text.
+3. Interactive Q&A: Ask questions based on the transcribed text.
-    Chat History: Review past Q&A interactions within the session.
+4. Chat History: Review past Q&A interactions within the session.